Dedicated to saving lives, property, and environment through

 Our mission is to save lives protect property and environment, and strengthen community relationships through professionalism, commitment, and dedication to the people we serve.

 Our department offers a wide range of services to the community including fire suppression, rescue operations, non-transport emergency medical services, and community outreach programs.
-Our department also partners with local organizations to provide free smoke detectors to residents in need.

 Chief Taylor has been with Abington Township Volunteer Fire Department Fire Department for over 29 years.
 He is responsible for overseeing all operations and ensuring that our department is always prepared to respond to emergencies.